Let My People Go! (2011 film)

 Let My People Go! is a 2011 film directed by Mikael Buch.
 It premiered at the 2011 Montreal World Film Festival and was released in December 2011 in France.
 It was released in the United States in 2013 by Zeitgeist Films and grossed $18,529 domestically.

 Synopsis

 Ruben is a French-Jewish gay mailman who lives in fairytale Finland (where he got his MA in "Comparative Sauna Cultures") with his gorgeous Nordic boyfriend, Teemu.
-Just before Passover, a series of mishaps and a lovers' quarrel exile the heartbroken Reuben back to Paris and his zany family.
+Just before Passover, a series of mishaps and a lovers' quarrel exile the heartbroken Ruben back to Paris and his zany family.